 SCAN THE QUESTIONS AND PROMPTS.

-Jot down a couple stories that relate to each question.
-Whatever pops into your head when you read the question is fine.
-A few words are all that's necessary at this point. (e.g. "Lifeguarding July 4th") If you're stumped, please look at Where Your Ideas are Hiding.
+Jot down a couple of ideas that relate to each question/prompt.
+Whatever pops into your head.
+A few words are all that's necessary at this point. (e.g. "Lifeguarding July 4th") For help, go to Find Your Ideas.

 When you think you've got down everything, get up and walk away.
 Feel good that you've accomplished this big step.
-Come back 24 hours later and see if you can remember anything more.
+Come back in 24 hours and see if you can add more.

 PICK THE WINNERS.